facebookresearch/barlowtwins/README.md

 ### Community updates

-To use multiple nodes without SLURM, see suggestion by Shoaib: https://github.com/facebookresearch/barlowtwins/issues/13#issuecomment-813126587
+- To use multiple nodes without SLURM, see suggestion by Shoaib: https://github.com/facebookresearch/barlowtwins/issues/13#issuecomment-813126587

+- Barlow Twins on CIFAR-10: https://github.com/IgorSusmelj/barlowtwins

-*Let us know the cool stuff you were able to do with Barlow Twins so that we can advertise it here*
+*Let us know about all the cool stuff you were able to do with Barlow Twins so that we can advertise it here!*

 ### License